Sibawayh

 Ibn Qutaybah, the earliest extant source, in his biographical entry under Sibawayh simply wrote:

 He is Amr ibn Uthman, and he was mainly a grammarian.
-He arrived in Baghdad, fell out with the local grammarians, was humiliated and went back to some town in Persia, and died there while still a young man.
+He arrived in Baghdad, fell out with the local grammarians, was humiliated, went back to some town in Persia, and died there while still a young man.

 The tenth-century biographers Ibn al-Nadim and Abu Bakr al-Zubaydi, and in the 13th-century Ibn Khallikan, attribute Sibawayh with contributions to the science of the Arabic language and linguistics that were unsurpassed by those of earlier and later times.
 He has been called the greatest of all Arabic linguists and one of the greatest linguists of all time in any language.

 Biography

-Born circa 143/760, Sibawayh was from Shiraz, in today Fars Province, Iran.
+Born circa 143/760, Sibawayh was from Shiraz, in today's Fars province, Iran.
 Reports vary, some saying he went first to Basra, then to Baghdad, and finally back to the village of al-Baida near Shiraz where he died between 177/793 and 180/796, while another says he died in Basra in 161/777.

-His Persian nickname Sibuyeh, arabized as Sībawayh(i), means "scent of apples" and reportedly referred to his "sweet breath."
+His Persian nickname Sibuyeh, arabized as Sībawayh(i), means "scent of apples" coming from the Persian root word sib meaning apple and reportedly refers to his "sweet breath."
 A protégé of the Banu Harith b.
 Ka'b b.
 'Amr b.
 'Ulah b.
 Khalid b.
 Malik b.
 Udad, he learned the dialects (languages) from Abu al-Khattab al-Akhfash al-Akbar (the Elder) and others.
 He came to Iraq in the days of Harun al-Rashid when he was thirty-two years old and died in Persia when he was over forty.
-He was a student of the two eminent grammarians Yunus ibn Habib and Al-Khalil ibn Ahmad al-Farahidi, the latter of whom he was most indebted to.
+He was a student of the two eminent grammarians Yunus ibn Habib and Al-Khalil ibn Ahmad al-Farahidi, the latter of whom he was most indebted.